Date Joined: October 3, 2017

 Happy swapping to you!
 May your mailbox be full of happy mail and your postage stamp supply renew itself continuously!!

 Thanks so much for swapping with me, Kathy Bates, (not the actress).

-Favorite things: bees, dragonflies; crafty bits and pieces like ribbon, buttons, charms, and unique papers/gift wrap/book pages, fancy printed napkins; anything beach related, whether on the shore or in the water; dogs especially pugs; birds and feathers; bonsai trees; genealogy; cats; guinea pigs; capybaras; chocolate!
+Favorite things: bees, dragonflies; crafty bits and pieces like ribbon, buttons, charms, and unique papers/gift wrap/book pages, fancy printed napkins; anything beach related, whether on the shore or in the water; dogs especially pugs; birds and feathers; bonsai trees; genealogy; cats; guinea pigs; capybaras; chocolate, coffee, cocoa!
 I also like bath and shower gels, pretty kitchen towels/hand towels/washcloths.

-Favorite movies/TV shows: anything with Robin Williams, everything Walking Dead or Z Nation, police shows, hospital shows, fire department shows, end-of-the-world/saved-by-the-hero type movies, The Last Ship, movies based on true stories.
+Favorite movies/TV shows: anything with Robin Williams, Z Nation, police shows, hospital shows, fire department shows, end-of-the-world/saved-by-the-hero type movies, The Last Ship, movies based on true stories.
 Also Fringe, Deadwood, Jurassic Park series, Medium....

 Favorite Music: just about anything from Mozart to Pink, reggae, 60s/70s/80s Pop, Heavy Metal, but not Thrash Metal; Country except for the really twangy kind, Gloria Estefan, Eurythmics, James Taylor, Pentatonix, Ed Sheeran, Adam Lambert...
 And lately, Leonard Cohen.
 Just no Gospel or Justin Bieber.